astronomer/docs/learn/airflow-params.md

 The **Trigger DAG w/ config** button opens a UI where details for a DAG run can be specified:

 - The **Logical date** of the DAG run can be set to any date that is in between the `start_date` and the `end_date` of the DAG to create DAG runs in the past or future.
 - The **Run id** can be set to any string.
-If no run id is specified the run id will be generated based on the type of run (`scheduled`, `dataset_triggered`, `manual` or `backfill`) and the logical date of the run, for example: `manual__2023-06-16T08:03:45+00:00`.
+If no run id is specified, it will be generated based on the type of run (`scheduled`, `dataset_triggered`, `manual` or `backfill`) and the logical date, for example: `manual__2023-06-16T08:03:45+00:00`.
 - You can select configurations from recent DAG runs in the **Select Recent Configurations** dropdown menu.
-- For DAG-level params that have a defined default a UI element is rendered to set the param value.
+- For DAG-level params that have a defined default value, a UI element is rendered to set the param value.
 See also [Define DAG-level params defaults](#define-dag-level-params-defaults).
 - From information in the UI elements a Configuration JSON is generated.
 You can directly edit the **Generated Configuration JSON** in the UI and add any additional params, whether a default has been defined for them or not.

-After setting the configuration you can start the DAG run with the **Trigger** button.
+After setting the configuration, you can start the DAG run with the **Trigger** button.

 ### CLI

-When running an [Airflow DAG from the CLI](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#dags) you can pass params to the DAG run by providing a JSON string to the `--conf` flag.
-For example to trigger the `params_default_example` DAG with the value of `Hello from the CLI` for the `param1` run:
+When running an [Airflow DAG from the CLI](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#dags), you can pass params to the DAG run by providing a JSON string to the `--conf` flag.
+For example, to trigger the `params_default_example` DAG with the value of `Hello from the CLI` for `param1`, run:

 <Tabs
     defaultValue="astro"